AI

 b.
 Can AI help with instructional tasks?

-FLCs constituting 4-5 members will meet weekly and spend 8-10 weeks researching and experimenting on one of the topics listed above.
-The FLC members will be paid a modest stipend.
-Amount will be determined based on response.
+Community of Practice (CoP) members will meet weekly and spend 8-10 weeks researching and experimenting on one of the topics listed above.
+The CoP members will be paid a modest stipend.

 By the end of the 10th week, the group will be expected to submit: